 Herring says that while the festival has no restrictions on installation size, artists must follow one rule: No white light.
 That ubiquitous shade is considered harsher and less aesthetically pleasing than other light forms.
 “The lighting that America uses all the time is super utilitarian,” he says.
 “The technology’s here to make it dynamic.
 You can create your own world.”

 Winter Light Festival 2017

-The second Winter Light Festival, themed “Between the River and the Stars,” will showcase work from more than 50 artists.
-Highlights include a fire-breathing metal dragon and a 36-foot (11 m) fallen robot, encrusted in LEDs.
-Community installations created by teams of local businesses, designers and engineers will also be featured throughout the festival grounds.
-The Portland Spirit (illuminated, of course) is offering free rides across the Willamette River from downtown to the festival.
+The second Winter Light Festival, themed “Between the River and the Stars,” showcased work from more than 50 artists.
+Highlights included a fire-breathing metal dragon and a 36-foot (11 m) fallen robot, encrusted in LEDs.
+Community installations created by teams of local businesses, designers and engineers were also featured throughout the festival grounds.
+The Portland Spirit (illuminated, of course) offered free rides across the Willamette River from downtown to the festival.

-With interaction and education being key aspects of the event, “Bling Your Thing” workshops and light science talks encourage participation.
-An illuminated bike ride and lantern parade promise to add to the festival’s luminous tapestry of light, color and sound.
-Listen for live music from the LoveBomb Go-Go Marching Band and The Last Regiment of Syncopated Drummers.
+With interaction and education being key aspects of the event, “Bling Your Thing” workshops and light science talks encouraged participation.
+An illuminated bike ride and lantern parade added to the festival’s luminous tapestry of light, color and sound.
+LoveBomb Go-Go Marching Band and The Last Regiment of Syncopated Drummers contributed live music.

-“All the way up to New Year’s Eve, there are parties and events, and then everyone turns out all their lights,” says Herring.
+“All the way up to New Year’s Eve, there are parties and events, and then everyone turns out all their lights,” said Herring.
 “We are trying to be the stepping stone to spring.”